riley-moen/Computational-Linear-Algebra/README.md

 This script computes the solution to $Ax = b$ using the Jacobi iterative method.

 ### LUD.m
-This script computes the LU factorization of $A$ in order to more efficiently solve $AX = b$.
+This script computes the LU factorization of $A$ in order to more efficiently solve $Ax = b$.

 ### houseQR.m
 This script computes the QR factorization of $A$ using Householder transformations.